This post may contain affiliate links. Click for complete disclosures.

 Instructions

-- Whisk together the gluten-free flour, cornmeal, sugar, baking powder, and spices in a bowl.⅔ Cup 1:1 Gluten-free Flour, ½ Cup Gluten-free Cornmeal, ⅓ Cup Sugar, 1 Tablespoon Baking Powder, 1 ½ Teaspoons Salt, ½ Teaspoon Onion Powder, ½ Teaspoon Garlic Powder
+- Whisk together the gluten-free flour, cornmeal, sugar, baking powder, and spices in a bowl.⅔ Cup 1:1 Gluten-free Flour, ½ Cup Gluten-free Cornmeal, ⅓ Cup Sugar, 1 Tablespoon Baking Powder, 1 ½ Teaspoon Salt, ½ Teaspoon Onion Powder, ½ Teaspoon Garlic Powder

-- Melt the butter and then add it along with corn, sour cream, and eggs to the bowl of the dry ingredients.1 Can Cream-style Corn, 1 Can Regular Corn, 1 Cup Sour Cream, ½ Cup Butter, 3 Large Eggs
+- Melt the butter and then add it along with corn, creamed corn, sour cream, and eggs to the bowl of the dry ingredients.1 Can Cream-style Corn, 1 Can Regular Corn, 1 Cup Sour Cream, ½ Cup Butter, 3 Large Eggs

 - Transfer the corn casserole mix to a lightly greased 8x8 baking dish and pop it in the oven.